Skip to main content

 Start Here

-WhyLabs is an AI observability platform that prevents data quality or model performance degradation by allowing you to monitor your data pipelines and machine learning models in production.
+WhyLabs is an AI observability platform that allows you to monitor your data pipelines and Machine Learning models in production.
 If you deploy an ML model but don’t have visibility into its performance, you risk doing damage to your business due to model degradation resulting from things like data/concept drift, data corruption, schema changes and more.
-In many cases, data issues do not throw hard errors and can go undetected in data pipelines at a great cost to your business.
-With WhyLabs, you can prevent this performance degradation by monitoring your model/dataset with a platform that’s easy to use, privacy preserving, and cost efficient.

 Whylogs and whylabs

-The WhyLabs approach to AI observability and monitoring is based on cutting edge research, but flexibility is a priority and users have plenty of options to customize their implementation to their needs.
+The WhyLabs approach to AI observability and monitoring is based on cutting edge research.
+Flexibility is a priority and the platform provides many customizable options to enable use-case-specific implementations.

 whylogs is the open source standard for profiling data. whylogs automatically creates statistical summaries of datasets, called profiles, which imitate the logs produced by other software applications.
 The library was developed with the goal of bridging the data logging gap by providing profiling capabilities to capture data-specific logs. whylogs profiles are descriptive, lightweight, and mergeable, making them a natural fit for data logging applications. whylogs can generate logs from datasets stored in Python, Java, or Spark environments.